 This may strike modern ears as an offensive constriction of the artist’s proper freedom and independence.
 But the sheer quantity of high-level art produced during this period by artists who sometimes complained about late payments but never that their creative freedom had been inhibited, suggests that patronage no more limits creative excellence than modern artistic license can be shown to increase it.

-The Italian Renaissance represents a good long moment of cultural history when institutions both civic and ecclesiastical really believed in and defended the capacity of good art to encourage, inspire, and teach the people who gathered within their walls; where town council chambers were frescoed; where families put clauses in their wills for the decoration of chapels; where even town- and confraternity-run orphanages and hospitals, and public fountains or baptistery fonts were commissioned to now-famous artists and architects.
+The Italian Renaissance represents a good long moment of cultural history when institutions both civic and ecclesiastical really believed in and defended the capacity of good art to instruct, remind, and inspire the people who gathered within their walls; where town council chambers were frescoed; where families put clauses in their wills for the decoration of chapels; where even town- and confraternity-run orphanages and hospitals, and public fountains or baptistery fonts were commissioned to now-famous artists and architects.

 Wealthy people were expected to be patrons of the arts, and patrons were expected to be the spokespersons for and guardians of the interests of the communities the artwork was to serve.
 As corollary, they were expected to have knowledge of those interests.
 It’s certainly no coincidence that sophisticated visual allusions to civic disorder and the Catharist heresy occur in a chapel in the Orvieto Duomo where martyred defenders of orthodox incarnational faith are buried, or that all the episodes in St. Peter’s life concerning money and clothes turn up in a fresco cycle commissioned by a wealthy cloth-making merchant family in Florence.
 Patrons were involved in planning such complex works of art (even if the very artworks they commissioned can be seen as turning a critical gaze on how the patrons lived).